leisurelyrcxf/spermwhale/README.md

 # Key Features
- * Implemented interactive serializable distributed transaction using MVCC+OCC
+ * Interactive serializable distributed transaction using MVCC+OCC
- * Implemented parallel commit, writing transaction record only during commit or rollback.
+ * Parallel commit which was originally proposed by cockroachdb, the main difference is that spermwhale writes transaction record only during commit or rollback.
  * Async task scheduler supporting dependency management.
 E.g., a txn set(k1, v1) then set (k1, v2), then second write must be chained.
 If a txn set(k1, v1) and set (k2, v2) and then write a transaction record, then all the writes can be paralleled.
  * Centralized physical timestamp oracle server (simplest implementation)
  * Topology management, support auto config reload at runtime using etcd's watch feature.